The Ultimate Guide to SMS Communication

 Today, consumers want more ways to pay bills and receive notifications from businesses they interact with.
 Increasingly more devices are text-ready.
 Text messaging is effective at improving engagement, reducing costs and increasing collection rates.

-No. There is no additional cost to have your SMS numbers verified or registered as a trusted sender with TCN.
+No. There is no additional cost to have your texting numbers verified or registered as a trusted sender with TCN.
 For more information, please contact us at 866-745-1900.